Iconic Plague Images Are Often Not What They Seem

 Many of the images we associate with the plague actually depict leprosy or smallpox.
 In fact, there are very few images of the Black Death from the time of the scourge.

 A few weeks ago, I reported a story about three cases of the plague in New Mexico.
-The bacterial illness pops up fairly regularly across the globe and is now easily treatable with antibiotics, if caught in time.
+The bacterial illness pops up fairly regularly around the globe but is now easily treatable with antibiotics, if caught in time.

-The story ran with an iconic image of the plague from a 15th-century Italian document.
+The story ran with what we thought was an iconic image of the plague that was published in a Swiss Bible.

 But, as historian Monica H. Green swiftly pointed out on Twitter, the image doesn't actually depict the plague.
 The patients shown are suffering from leprosy.
-So, we took the image down and replaced it with another iconic image of the plague, made about 50 years earlier and published in a Swiss Bible.
+So, we took the image down and replaced it with another iconic image of the plague, from a 15th-century Italian document.
 That one, it turns out, doesn't show the Black Death, either.
 The people in it are also lepers.

 We'd made the same mistake twice.
 D'oh!

-Note: A previous version of this story incorrectly listed the order in which NPR ran mislabeled photos in a June story about the plague.
-The first picture was from a Swiss Bible; it was replaced with one from an Italian document.